Project Length Custom Length

 SETTING

-A metal form into which a stone is set using a bezel, prongs or other means to hold the stone.
+A metal form into which a cabochon, crystal, or stone is set using a bezel, prongs or other means to hold the piece in position.

 SHANK